fkztw/gettitle/README.md

   -s {md,rst}, --syntax {md,rst}
                         choose output syntax. 'md' for Markdown, 'rst' for reStructuredText.
+  -ul, --unordered-list
+                        Enable this option for using Unordered List.
+Only works when syntax is Markdown or reStructuredText.
   -c, --compact         output in compact mode.
 (No empty line between each
                         result.)
   -d, --debug           print out webpage source code and title for debugging